 In 1988 the Jim Thompson Farm expanded to create a production facility for fertilised silkworm eggs.
 Continuing Thompson’s legacy of philanthropy, the Farm aimed to provide fertilised silkworm eggs to farmers nationwide.
 The Jim Thompson Farm then buys back from local farmers many of the cocooned silkworms, which are used for the production of Jim Thompson silks.
 This venture has helped support local farmers and the rural economy in Thailand, an ethical business model which Thompson himself admired and sought to promote.

-Jim Thompson was an excellent host, and influential friends from around the globe flocked to his home to sample the very best Thai cuisine at his popular dinner parties.
-In commemoration, the Jim Thompson Restaurant and Wine Bar opened on the site of Thompson's home in 1999.
+Jim Thompson was an excellent host and influential friends from around the globe flocked to his home to sample the very best Thai cuisine, served at his popular dinner parties.
+In commemoration, the Jim Thompson Restaurant and Wine Bar opened on the site of Thompson's former home in 1999.
 From its inception, the serene setting allowed diners to experience the finest Thai food within the grounds of Thompson's utterly unique and acutely tranquil home.

 In 1999, Jim Thompson opened a store in Singapore, and has since opened two new locations on Orchard Road and at the iconic Raffles Hotel.

-Jim Thompson America has been responsible for stateside distribution since 2011 and now distributes to more than 20 showrooms across North America and Canada.
+Jim Thompson America has been responsible for stateside distribution of our Home Furnishing fabrics since 2011 and now distributes to more than 20 showrooms across North America and Canada.
 Our flagship North American showroom opened in Atlanta in 2013.

-On October 3rd 2013, Jim Thompson celebrated the opening of its Paris showroom in the chic St. Germain des Pres neighbourhood, bringing the exotic Eastern influences of Thompson’s silk to the glamorous streets of Paris.
-Jim Thompson is distributed solely by Pierre Frey, a French design company with a long history of making exquisite textiles in Europe.
+On October 3rd 2013, Jim Thompson celebrated the opening of its Paris fabric showroom in the chic St. Germain des Pres neighbourhood, bringing the exotic Eastern influences of Thompson’s silk to the glamorous streets of Paris.
+In France, Jim Thompson Home Furnishing fabrics are solely distributed by Pierre Frey, a French design company with a long history of making exquisite textiles in Europe.